 Now that Miles Morales is part of the mainstream Marvel Universe, he's one of two Spider-Men currently operating - but before that, in the Ultimate Universe, he was the one and only, having taken the mantle after Peter Parker's death.

 Miles is young, but so was Peter when he became Spider-Man.
-And though his parents are alive, Miles also has some familial relationships that have taught him how to be a hero, such as his villainous uncle, the Prowler.
+And though his parents and baby sister are alive, Miles also has some familial relationships that have taught him how to be a hero, such as that with his villainous uncle, the Prowler.